 Some studies have shown that there is a direct relationship between sleep and mental.

-While loss of sleep has long been considered to be a consequence of many psychiatric conditions modern research suggests that lack of sleep is one of the causes of several mental health problems.
+While the loss of sleep has long been considered to be a consequence of many psychiatric conditions modern research suggests that lack of sleep is one of the causes of several mental health problems.

 In other words, sleep problems can lead to mental health issues, but mental health conditions can also cause sleeping problems.